DigitalHarborFoundation/pi-portal-v1/src/lessons/html-attributes.md

 Id attributes are even more precise than class attributes, as they target only one unique element at a time.
 Regardless of which type of element they appear on, id attribute values can only be used **once per page**.

+While you'll see ids being used for CSS, it's typically considered a best practice to only use classes for CSS.
 You'll want to reserve using id attributes for specific purposes, typically related to JavaScript interaction.

-You’ll use the id and class attributes more when you get to the CSS lesson.